-- must be a member in good standing as an official. - must be certified as CR, JA or RF. - makes sure that all the regulations for the organization of the finish and the finish in-run and out-run are properly observed. - supervise the finish controller, the timing and the crowd control in the finish area, - must be able to communicate immediately with the Jury at all times, - reports the names of the competitors who did not finish to the Referee and informs the Jury of all infringements against the rules.
+- must be a member in good standing as an official. - must be certified as CR, JA or RF, and must have attended a bi-seasonal Continuing Education clinic prior to the event. - makes sure that all the regulations for the organization of the finish and the finish in-run and out-run are properly observed. - supervise the finish controller, the timing and the crowd control in the finish area, - must be able to communicate immediately with the Jury at all times, - reports the names of the competitors who did not finish to the Referee and informs the Jury of all infringements against the rules.